REgional centres development plan

 Over the next three to four decades, Western Australia's population is set to double.
-As part of preparing for this growth and working to decentralise Western Australia's future population, the State Government devised a plan to make regional towns even more attractive places to live in the future.
+In preparation for this growth and working to decentralise Western Australia's future population, the State Government formulated a plan to make regional towns even more attractive places to live in the future.
 In July 2011, the then Regional Development Minister Brendon Grylls announced the Regional Centres Development Plan.

 The Regional Centres Development Plan (RCDP) is about attracting business, investment and people to support the growth of WA's Regional Centres and SuperTowns.
 This means a stronger economy and a better quality of life for the people in regional WA – and for the benefit of all Western Australians.

 Phase One of the plan was to implement a program to transform towns into SuperTowns.
-Esperance was selected as one of the nine towns given the SuperTown status and growth Plans have now been prepared for WA's nine SuperTowns which are Boddington, Collie, Esperance, Jurien Bay, Katanning, Manjimup, Margaret River, Morawa and Northam.
+Esperance was selected as one of the nine towns given the SuperTown.